Charlie-sham1/spyware/README.md

 PC based spyware that would rely on trojan packaging to have permissions enabled.

-front camera pictures
+front camera pictures,
-audio recordings
+audio recordings,
-screenshots
+screenshots,
 keyboard inputs